Honolulu: Bicycle sharing

-Since June 28, 2017, Bikeshare Hawaii administers the bicycle sharing program in O'ahu while Secure Bike Share operates the Biki system.
-Most Biki stations are between Chinatown/Downtown and Diamond Head, but a 2018 expansion added stations toward the University of Hawaiʻi at Mānoa Campus, Kapi'olani Community College, Makiki, and Kalihi area.
-The GoBiki.org website has a Biki stations map.
+Since June 28, 2017, Bikeshare Hawaii administers the bicycle sharing program in Oʻahu while Secure Bike Share operates the Biki system.
+Most Biki stations are between Chinatown/Downtown and Diamond Head, but a 2018 expansion added stations toward the University of Hawaiʻi at Mānoa Campus, Kapiʻolani Community College, Makiki, and Kalihi area.

 Modal characteristics

 According to the 2016 American Community Survey (five-year average), 56% of Urban Honolulu residents commuted to work by driving alone, 13.8% carpooled, 11.7% used public transportation, and 8.7% walked.
 About 5.7% commuted by bike, taxi, motorcycle or other forms of transportation, while 4.1% worked at home.

 The city of Honolulu has a high percentage of households without a motor vehicle.
 In 2015, 16.6% of Honolulu households were car-free, which increased slightly to 17.2% in 2016; by comparison, the United States national average was 8.7% in 2016.
 Honolulu averaged 1.4 cars per household in 2016, compared to a national average of 1.8.